a-n-a-s/blackbox-hackweek/README.md

 ### /fizzbuzz
 - Method : POST

-- Body : String [] data
+- Body : array [] data

-- Returns true if the array follows the fizzbuzz algorithm or else return false

-#### Response = true
+-Check the input type: If the input data is not a list, return false.

+Check the list length:

+If data is a list with an even number of elements, return the list unchanged.

+If data is a list with an odd number of elements, return false.

+Note: The elements in the list can be of any data type.

 ### /zap